 Since he’s a toddler, he doesn’t really have any clothes that need to be hung, so we only put up a small rod.

-When building a DIY custom closet, draw out your sketch with measurements and use 1″x12″ boards.
+When building a DIY custom closet, draw out your sketch with measurements and use 1 inch x 12 inch boards to create the shelves.

 These are thick enough to hold up and deep enough to hold items.
 It’s also the depth of a standard wire shelf.